 - Vomiting and diarrhea, though this is more common in children than adults

 The good news is that the influenza vaccine reduces your likelihood of getting the flu.
 Even if you do get sick, getting vaccinated can help lessen the severity of your illness.
 The vaccine reduces the risk of flu-related hospitalization for people of all ages.
 For people with chronic health conditions, it’s an especially important preventive tool.

 Seniors at greatest risk

-The term “flu season” does not have a specific starting point but influenza levels typically rise in the fall in the United States and peak in January and February.
-Dr. Johnson recommends getting the flu shot by the end of October, though getting it later than that is much better than not getting vaccinated at all.
+Flu season starts in October and lasts through May.
+Typically, influenza levels rise in the fall in the U.S. and peak between December and February.
+It’s recommended that everyone eligible for a flu vaccine get vaccinated by the end of October.
+However, getting it later than that is much better than not getting vaccinated at all.